 Just like coffee can absorb moisture from humid air, whole or ground coffee beans can absorb flavors and aromas from other foods in the freezer or refrigerator.
 Although both whole and ground beans are susceptible, ground beans will absorb much more.
 The result will be unpleasant tastes or smells in your cup of coffee.

-- Store your whole bean or ground coffee in opaque containers with an airtight seal, and keep them at room temperature in a dry spot.
+- Store your whole bean or ground coffee in an opaque, air-tight container and keep them at room temperature in a dry spot.
 Another good storage option can be foil bags with one-way valves (plastic or pinhole).

 - One way to ensure your coffee is always as fresh as it can be is to buy smaller containers of coffee more frequently.
 While you’ll have to shop for coffee more often, you’ll notice a difference if you are opening a new, smaller package every week or two.